Finite element hybridization of port-Hamiltonian systems: Preliminaries

-Once an orientation is given to the Riemannian manifold, the Hodge star operator $\star$ can be properly defined.
-The Hodge maps inner-oriented (or true) forms, measuring intensities, to outer-oriented (or pseudo) forms \cite{kreeft2011mimetic,frankel2011geometry}, measuring quantities, and vice versa.
-This distinction is of fundamental importance and allows defining integral quantities that are orientation independent (like mass, energy, etc.).
-In this paper outer-oriented forms are denoted by means of a hat, i.e. $\dual{\alpha}^k \in \dual{\Omega}^k(M)$ where $\dual{\Omega}^k(M)$ is the space of outer oriented (or pseudo) forms.
-This distinction is often disregarded in the mathematical literature but is well known in the physics community.
-This distinction is important also in numerical methods \cite{eldred2022interpretation} and is fundamental to our proposed dual-field scheme.
+In the following $M$ is a Riemannian manifold of dimension $n$.
+In this paper we distinguish true forms and pseudo forms.
+The Hodge star maps inner-oriented (or true) forms to outer-oriented (or pseudo) forms \cite{kreeft2011mimetic,frankel2011geometry} and vice versa.
+This distinction allows defining integral quantities that are orientation independent (like mass, energy, etc.).
+In this paper, \revone{the space of differential form of degree $k$ is denoted by $\Omega^k(M)$, instead the space of outer-oriented forms carry a hat as its elements, i.e. $\dual{\alpha}^k \in \dual{\Omega}^k(M)$}.
+The Hodge-$\star$ operator $\star : \Omega^k(M) \rightarrow \dual{\Omega}^{n-k}(M)$ is such that